 - For labeling: these reusable write-on labels will last the entire time you use bottles; they’re simply the best.

-Do you have any other tips for using glass baby bottles?
+The Evenflo glass baby bottles are available as a 6-pack here on Amazon.
+Any other tips for using glass baby bottles?
 Let us know in the comments below.